LRWebb/Jump-Start-Notes/Lessons/effective-internet-searching.md

 1. Use the tabs- broadest categories to narrow in Google's search engine
 2. Use quotes- to find a specific phrase, not the keywords
 3. Use a hyphen to exclude words- especially useful for words with multiple meanings like "drive"
 4. Use a colon to search specific sites- I should do this more.
 I always forget about this.
-Syntax: in search bar type: pear site: https://minimalistbaker.com/ Result
+Syntax: in search bar type: pear site: https://minimalistbaker.com/
-5. Find a page that links to another page- like finding the other city that a road links to- Syntax: in search bar type: link:www.amphilsoc.org Result
+5. Find a page that links to another page- like finding the other city that a road links to- Syntax: in search bar type: link:www.amphilsoc.org
 6. Use the asterisk wildcard- especially useful to use in the middle of a phrase where you don't know one of the words.
 Syntax  *
-7. Find sites that are similar to other sites- Syntax: in search bar type: related:chess.com Result
+7. Find sites that are similar to other sites- Syntax: in search bar type: related:chess.com
 8. Use Google search to do math- type the math problem in the search bar
 9. Search for multiple words at once- use OR to get either
 10. Search a range of numbers- use two dots before a number or in between two numbers.
 Using two dots before a number will only return that, not higher or lower, and using two dots between two numbers will return answers that are in the range between the two numbers.